 Interbrew Plc is the parent of a group of companies.
+The subsidiaries of the Company were liquidated during the year ended 31 December 2020.
 The financial information of this Group is included in the consolidated financial statements of Interbrew Plc.